I love San Francisco sourdough bread. While we can get sourdough bread in New Zealand, it is just not the same.

 It was pretty easy to do as the cable car stop is right outside the Sir Francis Drake hotel where we were staying.
-Our San Francisco CityPass included Muni and Cable Car rides included unlimited cable car rides so the normral $7 per ride fee was irrelevant.
+Our San Francisco CityPASS included Muni and Cable Car rides included unlimited cable car rides so the normal $7 per ride fee was irrelevant.

 Donning our tourist attitude, we stopped at Buena Vista for an Irish coffee.
 Then it was a short walk, our target loaf of bread firmly in site.

 As the car climbed the hill, I overhead Spanish spoken next to me in an accent I recognized.
-I asked, and sure enough they were from Argentina, not too far from the city that our youngest daughter is living in for the year on her AFS student exchange.
+I asked, and sure enough, they were from Argentina, not too far from the city that our youngest daughter is living in for the year on her AFS student exchange.
 He spoke far better English than I spoke Spanish.
-As we talked I looked at her feed in my phone.
+As we talked, I looked at her feed on my phone.

 Sarah’s new look took me by surprise.